-The graduate certificate in women and gender studies may be taken alone or in conjunction with another graduate program.
+The graduate certificate may be taken alone or in conjunction with another graduate program.
 Courses applied to the certificate may be applied to a degree program, subject to approval of the director of the respective program.

-The graduate certificate in women and gender studies may be pursued on a part-time or full-time basis.
+The graduate certificate may be pursued on a part-time or full-time basis.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 |Select three electives 1||9|

 Students choose from relevant courses subject to the approval of the director.
 These courses may be from departments across the university that address the study of women and gender, courses in the Women and Gender Studies Program, and appropriate directed readings or independent study courses.